Perfumer Bernard Chant.

 But I say dig.

 I’ve heard people lament the loss of a more heavily oakmoss-laden earlier version of Aliage, but I don’t miss Miss Moss.
 Aliage has a cool quality that implies poise as much as temperature.
-In cooler weather, Aliage feels forest-like, a bit moist.
 In my dry southern California heat, it keeps its cool longer and more comfortably than any other perfume I’ve tried.
 Not blending with your skin is Aliage’s smart trick for remaining cool through drydown.
-It works as an accent and draws the nose’s attention away from the skins’s warmth.
+It works as an accent and draws the nose’s attention away from the skin’s warmth.
 It stays invigorating, not so much tart as a bit sharp.

 This is one of the few fragrances I wear to work as an RN in a hospital.
 It has wonderful endurance, but after the topnotes, mild sillage.
 I think it just reads as quality grooming products to those around me.